CivicActions/bowline/readme.md

 bowline
 drush st
 ```

+**Important:** the nginx proxy will not start if you have something else using port 80.
+You must either stop your other service (recommended) or edit the port in `lib/proxy/fig.yml` file to something other than 80.

 ## Post-Install: Test and document your development sandbox
 1. Review [sandbox.md](sandbox.md ) which is indented to become your instructions for your development team.
 It will need to be modified to the specifics of your project.